 At Skeeters, Bennett, Wilson & Humphrey, our skilled estate planning attorneys consider all possibilities to give you and your family financial peace of mind.
 For example, many people are unaware of the spousal Social Security benefits available after their loved one’s death.
 Here’s a fact that might surprise you: if both you and your spouse worked all of your adult lives, your monthly and annual benefits for Social Security could potentially double.
 This brief overview explains more.

-In the unfortunate event of a spouse’s death, the surviving spouse will continue to receive Social Security to which the deceased was entitled.
-That is true if the deceased spouse was receiving more in Social Security benefits than the surviving spouse.
-Also, if a spouse continues to care for a child younger than 16 or any child who is disabled prior to the age of 22, that spouse will be entitled to an additional 50 percent of the deceased spouse’s entitlement.
+In the unfortunate event of a spouse’s death, the surviving partner continues to receive the Social Security benefits to which the deceased was entitled.
+This is true if the decedent was receiving more in Social Security benefits than the surviving spouse.
+Also, if a spouse continues to care for a child younger than 16, or any child who has a disability prior to the age of 22, that spouse is entitled to an additional 50 percent of the deceased spouse’s benefits.

 It’s important to be aware of the spousal Social Security benefits to which you are entitled.
+Although they might not seem like much at first, they can certainly contribute to your long-term strategy to plan ahead for future financial security.
 Don’t hesitate to contact an attorney if you have any questions.

 Do You Need to Speak to an Experienced Central Kentucky Attorney?

 For nearly half a century, Skeeters, Bennett, Wilson & Humphrey has been one of the most respected firms in the region for providing families with the essential financial and legal knowledge they need to thrive.
 We serve clients throughout Central Kentucky, including Hardin County, Meade County, LaRue County, Breckinridge County, and Grayson County.
 Please contact our office to schedule a consultation.